bordoley/reactive-js/packages/core/docs/modules/_runnable_.md

 ▸ **repeat**<**T**>(`predicate`: [Predicate](_functions_.md#predicate)‹number›): *[RunnableFunction](_runnable_.md#runnablefunction)‹T, T›*

-Returns an EnumerableLike that applies the predicate function each time the source completes to determine if the enumerable should be repeated.
+Returns an RunnableLike that applies the predicate function each time the source completes to determine if the enumerable should be repeated.

 **Type parameters:**